MoonWalker440/Music-Megathread/README.md

 - [BookPlayer](https://github.com/TortugaPower/BookPlayer) – Player for your DRM-free audiobooks

 - [Material Audiobook Player](https://github.com/PaulWoitaschek/MaterialAudiobookPlayer) - Minimalistic audiobook player

+- [Homer Player](https://msimonides.github.io/homerplayer) - Homer Player is an audiobook player for the elderly.
+Its simple user interface makes it easy to operate for seniors and people with poor vision (or both).

 ### ▷ Audio Servers